How Garry Kasparov aims to boost chess revival with online gaming portal

 GamesBeat: It seems like chess keeping people sane is a good message at a time when we’re all under so much pressure.

 Kasparov: Exactly.
-With the whole crisis, and everything helping us elevate the image of the game, hopefully–I’ve no doubt that some of this interest will go down.
+With the whole crisis, and everything helping us elevate the image of the game, hopefully — I’ve no doubt that some of this interest will go down.
 But still, many more people will stay there.
 I don’t think we’ll be fighting with the same problems, with that negative image of the game, as we did before.

 GamesBeat: What do you think about humans versus computers in chess these days?

 Kasparov: It’s no longer funny.
 Machines are so much better.
 It’s not just a chess problem.
 Every game now is dominated by machines, whether it’s go or shogi or any video game.
-People talk about DOTA or StarCraft.
-Even Texas hold ‘em poker.
+People talk about Dota or StarCraft.
+Even Texas Hold ’em Poker.
 Anything that we can describe as a closed system — and every game is a closed system, a human-designed framework that has fixed rules — it’s a domain for machines to dominate.

 It’s not just because machines can calculate everything to the very end.
 The number of legal moves in the game of chess is 10 to the 46th power.
 It’s not about seeing every move from A to Z, or whatever the alphabet of the universe is.
 It’s about making fewer mistakes.
 Whatever game we look at now, machines are dominating because they make fewer mistakes, and they have very strong pattern recognition algorithms.
 That’s why all of these games, one after another, fell under that brute force and the ability of the machines to operate in a closed environment.
 The gap between chess engines — and I’m not even talking about AlphaZero and supercomputers, but the average chess engine you can download to your laptop — and Magnus Carlsen, the world champion, it’s about the same as between Usain Bolt and Sarah.
 It’s fun to watch maybe the first hundred meters, but the game is over.